akbarazimifar/messenger-javascript/README.md

 - Multi-Tab popup

 ### Features under implementation
-- Sending typing indicators and activity
 - Date header in the message area
-- Reply to Messages

 ## Instructions
 All these demos require a mesibo user token which you can configure in `config.js` or use login screen to generate it.